 Noise levels in general videos were estimated using the frame difference (Section 3.1), the proposed method 1 (Section 3.3), and the proposed methods 2-A and 2-B (Section 3.4).
-The five HDTV $(1,920 \times 1,080)$ video sequences [16] shown in Figure 10 were used in this experiment.
+The five HDTV $(1,920 \times 1,080)$ video sequences [17] shown in Figure 11 were used in this experiment.
+Sequence 1 contains the train moves from the back to the front while the camera pans.
+In Sequence 2 the woman stands at the same position while only the background moves.
+The background is inset with chroma key.
+Sequence 3 is a pop music show video.
+Sequence 3 is called confetti and contains flash.
+Sequence 4 looks similar video sequence as Sequence 2.
+The woman stands at the same position while only the background zooms back with chroma key.
+Sequence 5 shows the teams enter the march and the camera tilts vertically.
 All sequences included moving objects and various camera actions, such as panning and tilting.
 Gaussian noise with different standard deviations (1, 3, 5, 7, 9, 11, 13, and 15) was added to the videos.